 CAST is the first step of New Student Orientation and is designed to develop the foundation of a student’s academic career at Tulane.
-The main focuses of CAST is registering for classes and learning about academic resources and opportunities available for undergraduates.
+The main focus of CAST is registering for classes and learning about academic resources and opportunities available for undergraduates.
 CAST sessions are one day long and each will accommodate a few hundred students.

 New Student Orientation is a mandatory orientation that begins with move-in day.
 The entire freshmen class will experience the five-day program together as they learn about all of the services, academic, and social opportunities at Tulane.
 They will meet classmates, faculty, and staff through small and larger group events.
 NSO will prepare incoming freshmen to hit the ground running and make the most of their first year at Tulane.